huggingface/dataset-viewer/docs/source/duckdb_cli_auth.md

 DuckDB supports two providers for managing secrets:

 - `CONFIG`: Requires the user to pass all configuration information into the CREATE SECRET statement.
 - `CREDENTIAL_CHAIN`: Automatically tries to fetch credentials.
-For Hugging Face token it will try to get it from  `~/.cache/huggingface/token`
+For the Hugging Face token, it will try to get it from  `~/.cache/huggingface/token`.

-For more information about DuckDB Secrets visit https://duckdb.org/docs/configuration/secrets_manager.html
+For more information about DuckDB Secrets visit the [Secrets Manager](https://duckdb.org/docs/configuration/secrets_manager.html) guide.

 ## Creating a secret with `CONFIG` provider